Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2preclass.md

 **Q.3.
 Could bioengineering help us eliminate factors accelerating ecosystem damage or change?**

-Briefly familiarize yourself with the following project [revive&restore](https://reviverestore.org/projects/woolly-mammoth/).
+Briefly familiarize yourself with the following project [Revive & Restore](https://reviverestore.org/projects/woolly-mammoth/).
 As you see, the project seeks to 'De-Extinct' and revive woolly mammoths using genetic engineering and cloning.

 **Q.4.
 What challenges might the bioengineers face in reviving woolly mammoths?**